ALib C++ Library

 4.6.4 Separating Bootstrap Phases

-is allowed to be called with setting parameter targetCamp to a "lower level" camp (one that is not the last of list alib::Camps), allows to bootstrap lower-level camps separately from bootstrapping higher-level ones.
+is allowed to be called with setting parameter targetCamp to a "lower level" camp (one that is not the last of list alib::CAMPS), allows bootstrapping lower-level camps separately from bootstrapping higher-level ones.

 As discussed in previous section, such approach might be needed in case that custom camps are integrated into the ALib bootstrap process.